asadmukhtar28/MVVM-Kotlin/README.md

 # MVVM-Kotlin
 MVVM Implementation with Hilt dependency injection, retrofit, coroutines, room, Repository Pattern, a complete package just clone and build your project.
+It also include stagging, production build flavours.